dom126133/meteoch/README.md

 # Topo

-All the calculation are tacke n from swisstopo https://www.swisstopo.admin.ch/en/transformation-calculation-services
+All the calculation are tacken from swisstopo https://www.swisstopo.admin.ch/en/transformation-calculation-services